Open Burning Permits

 It is recommended that "prescribed" burns be conducted between October 1 and April 30 - the time frame established for prescribed burns in central Illinois by Illinois DNR.

-Burn Managers should develop a prescribed burn plan.
+Burn Managers should develop a prescribed burn plan and submit the plan with the open burning application.
 Example plans are available from Illinois Department of Natural Resources, or Natural Resources Conservation Services.

 - An Open Burning Permit must be obtained from the Illinois EPA.

-- Local ordinances may be more restrictive and must be followed.
-Such ordinances may require additional permits.
+- Local ordinances may be more restrictive and may require additional permits.
 Please check with the county and unit of local government where the prescribed burn will occur.